-Within the Castro Valley Sanitary District, the building lateral is defined as the portion of the sewer system, beginning at the junction with the building plumbing system, usually located within two (2) feet of the foundation of the building, and extending to and including the connection to the public sewer main.
-The building lateral is the private property of the property owner who is, therefore, responsible for all costs relating to the installation, connection, maintenance, repair, construction, alteration, abandonment or removal of the building lateral.
+Within the Castro Valley Sanitary District (CVSan), the private sewer lateral (lateral) is defined as the portion of the sewer system, beginning at the junction with the building plumbing system, usually located within two feet of the foundation of the building, and extending to and including the connection to the public sewer main.
+The lateral is the private property of the property owner who is, therefore, responsible for all costs relating to the installation, connection, maintenance, repair, construction, alteration, abandonment, or removal of the lateral.

-These building laterals are often a significant source of infiltration and inflow, or “I/I”.
-The Lateral Replacement Grant Program, or “LRGP”, is designed to help defray a portion of the costs when the property owner or their agent is required to replace the entire lateral including the connection to the main.
+These laterals are often a significant source of infiltration and inflow (I&I).
+The Lateral Replacement Grant Program (LRGP) is designed to help defray a portion of the costs when the property owner of their agent is required to replace the lateral, including the connection to the public sewer main.

 IMPORTANT REQUIREMENTS – Before beginning ANY construction work:

-A. A video inspection must be performed by a Plumbing Contractor, and witnessed by CVSan personnel.
+B. A recorded video inspection must be performed by a CVSan qualified contractor and witnessed by CVSan personnel.

-C. A Letter of Approval must be issued by CVSan to property owner.
+C. A Letter of Approval must be issued by CVSan to the property owner.